Skip to main content

 lf chat "What can you do?"

-• --database, --retrieval-strategy – override RAG behaviour.
+• --database, --retrieval-strategy — Override RAG behavior

 7. Create and Populate a Dataset

-# Create dataset with configured strategy/database
+# Create a dataset

 lf datasets create -s pdf_ingest -b main_db research-notes

-# Upload documents (supports globs/directories)
+# Upload documents (supports globs/directories); auto-processes by default

 lf datasets upload research-notes ./examples/fda_rag/files/*.pdf